-The ep5 Educational Broadcasting Foundation is a New York not-for-profit charitable institution established in 1988.
-We produce educational content for public radio and television.
-Our television programs have been broadcast locally, and we currently produce a radio series on topics in science and technology.
-This series is carried by a number of stations from Florida to Alaska.
+The ep5 Educational Broadcasting Foundation is a not-for-profit charitable institution established in 1988.
+We produce educational content for cable and for public radio and television.
+Our television programs are broadcast locally, and we produced a radio series on topics in science and technology for a year and a half.
+This series is still carried by a number of stations from Florida to Alaska.

 Public radio – out now

-ep5 has, since mid-2015, produced a public radio series entitled "Ninety Second Science".
-We release at the rate of one episode per weekday, with production funded through the end of calendar year 2016.
-The series features daily minute-and-a-half stories on fascinating topics and themes from science and technology, with an inclination toward the exotic, peculiar, and remarkable.
+Between mid-2015 and early 2017, ep5 produced a public radio series entitled "Ninety Second Science".
+It was released at the rate of one episode per weekday.
+The series featured daily minute-and-a-half stories on fascinating topics and themes from science and technology, with an inclination toward the exotic, peculiar, and remarkable.
 It is distributed nationally by PRX and NPR.

 Click the image below...

 Public radio – upcoming